Judge invites Prince Andrew to request unsealing of records

 The judge referenced the prince in an order rejecting attorney Alan Dershowitz’s attempt to unseal “a settlement agreement” that was designated confidential and sealed as part of records in the lawsuit Giuffre brought against Maxwell.

-The judge said Dershowitz, who claimed he was seeking the unsealing “as a matter of professional ethnics” because he believes Giuffre’s claims in the lawsuit against the prince are barred by the settlement, cannot seek the records because he is not a party to the lawsuit against Andrew.
+The judge said Dershowitz, who claimed he was seeking the unsealing “as a matter of professional ethics” because he believes Giuffre’s claims in the lawsuit against the prince are barred by the settlement, cannot seek the records because he is not a party to the lawsuit against Andrew.

 “To the Court’s knowledge, Mr. Dershowitz has not been commissioned as a roving ethics monitor,” Preska wrote.